omid-tavakoli/dezhiran/README.md

 ## 🧾 Notes

 This project was completed as a **freelance contract** and is not publicly hosted.
 Screenshots or private repository access can be provided upon request (with client permission).

----

-## 📬 Contact

-For similar freelance projects or collaborations, feel free to reach out.